sanjamkhera/Processor-Simulation/README.md

 ## Compile and Run
 Simply write ```make``` to compile all the files run as per the requirement of the assignment.

-### Additional Notes
-I wasn't able to complete the table on time but I have provided correct outputs for each run in Avg Times Directory.